The Last O.G.

 The Last O.G. is an American comedy television series created by Jordan Peele and John Carcieri that premiered on March 31, 2018, on TBS.
 The series follows a convict released after serving fifteen years who returns to Brooklyn to find his old neighborhood has changed, and his ex-girlfriend is raising their children with another man.
 It stars Tracy Morgan, Tiffany Haddish, Allen Maldonado, Ryan Gaul, Taylor Christian Mosby, Dante Hoagland, and Cedric the Entertainer.

 In October 2020, the series was renewed for a fourth season which premiered on October 26, 2021, and concluded on December 21, 2021.
 In April 2022, the series was canceled after four seasons.

 Premise

 Tray is an ex-con who is released from prison for good behavior after serving fifteen years.
 He returns to his old Brooklyn neighborhood to find that it has become gentrified.
-His ex-girlfriend, Shannon (also known by nickname Shay-Shay), is now married to another man named Josh and is raising his twin children Amira and Shahzad.
+His ex-girlfriend, Shannon (also known by nickname Shay-Shay), has married another man named Josh and is raising his twin children Amira and Shahzad.
 Tray decides to become a better man and a father with the help of the owner of a halfway house, Mullins, and his cousin Bobby.